tnicolaysen-aqua/tethys/docs/tutorials/thredds/thredds_primer.rst

     Docker needs to be installed to use the ``tethys docker`` command (see `Install Docker <https://docs.docker.com/install/>`_).
 You will also need to add your user to the docker group and logout and log back in (see `Linux Post Install <https://docs.docker.com/install/linux/linux-postinstall/>`_).

-1. Initialize the THREDDS Docker container, **making sure to bind the data directory** when prompted:
+1. Enter the following command in to the terminal to initialize the THREDDS Docker container, **making sure to bind the data directory** when prompted:

 .. code-block:: bash